MicrosoftDocs/cpp-docs/docs/mfc/reference/cbutton-class.md

  [!code-cpp[NVC_MFC_CButton_s1#1](../../mfc/reference/codesnippet/cpp/cbutton-class_10.h)]

 ### Example
  The following code example changes the glyph that is used for the split button drop-down arrow.
 The example substitutes an up-pointing triangle glyph for the default down-pointing triangle glyph.
 The glyph that is displayed depends on the character that you specify in the `himlGlyph` member of the `BUTTON_SPLITINFO` structure.
 The down-pointing triangle glyph is specified by a character '6' and the up-pointing triangle glyph is specified by a character '5'.
-For comparison, see the convenience method, [CButton::SetSplitGlyph](#cbutton__setsplitglyph).
+For comparison, see the convenience method, [CButton::SetSplitGlyph](#setsplitglyph).

  [!code-cpp[NVC_MFC_CButton_s1#4](../../mfc/reference/codesnippet/cpp/cbutton-class_13.cpp)]

-##  <a name="cbutton__setsplitsize"></a>  CButton::SetSplitSize
+##  <a name="setsplitsize"></a>  CButton::SetSplitSize
  Sets the bounding rectangle of the drop-down component of the current split button control.

 ```